If you want to learn how to lose weight fast, without getting the negative effects of “crash dieting,” then you want to read this article.

 There are little bits and pieces from 4-5 products I’ve taken and read thoroughly from people who’re much smarter than me.

-The majority of this strategy comes from Radu Antoniu’s program called Shredsmart.
+The majority of this strategy comes from Greg O’ Gallagher’s program called Aggressive Fat Loss.

-Radu taught me a whole lot about fat loss and business in general in our coaching call a few years back.
+Greg taught me a whole lot about fat loss when I was first getting started a few years back.

 If you want to fast track your success I recommend getting straight to it and buying his program.

-I’ve gone through it 4-5 times now and I assure you it’s worth twice that much.
+I’ve gone through it 4-5 times now and I assure you it’s worth the price.